- Download our Moving to Austria Guide (PDF)

-As Austria is part of the Schengen territory, once a person is granted a Schengen visa they can visit multiple destinations that are signatory to the agreement.
-Those who plan on travelling to a number of Schengen countries will find that it is best to make their application at the consulate of the country in which they plan to spend the largest amount of time.
+As Austria is part of the Schengen territory, once a person is granted a travel visa they can visit multiple destinations that are signatory to the agreement.
+Those who plan on travelling to a number of Schengen countries will find that it is best to make their application at the consulate of the country in which they plan to spend the most amount of time.

 Residence permits for Austria

 A residence permit is required for stays of longer than six months for work, study or family reunification.
 In order to obtain a residence permit, the applicant must demonstrate that they have health, travel and accident insurance as well as sufficient funds to support themselves while in Austria.
 It is also necessary for the applicant to submit proof to back up their proposed reason for entry.